Swagger & Stroll Down the Rabbit Hole: Critical reception

 Swagger & Stroll Down the Rabbit Hole was acclaimed by critics.
 Angry Metal Guy praised the album's production (having criticized that of the previous album Pacifisticuffs) and blend of genres and influences, ultimately stating that the band is "simply too ambitious, too creative, and too talented for me to capture what makes them special.
 Every time you think you have a handle on this album, it finds a new way to surprise, a new idea to pull, a new style to try."
 He called the album "confident, ambitious, and effortlessly fun."

 Dom Lawson, at Metal Hammer, called the album "the perfect antidote to greyness and drudgery", "exuberant to the point of insanity" and "quite unlike anything else you will hear this year".
 He saw it as an evolution from Pacifisticuffs, with more emphasis on "killer hooks" and "more weirdness at every unexpected turn".

 Brian Masson from Sonic Perspectives said that the album is "so vastly rich in nuances" and that it promotes "an ambitious journey that promises to blur the very existence of musical genres and their rules".
 He also pointed that "it does not matter how many times someone has listened to it; the listener will keep finding elements previously unnoticed."
 He finished his analysis calling it "a chaotic, innovative and daring experience" and "a triumph of the band's artistic will and constant risk-taking".

 It was elected by PopMatters as the 4th best progressive metal album of 2021.
+In 2024, it was named one of the 10 "wackiest" progressive metal albums ever by Loudwire.